miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 ## Super-prompt Complete!
 Over to Claude 3.7!

 > All that above stuff was really me just storytelling to establish context with
 > an article.
-The AI hadn't even really looked at the specific files we're
-> working yet, or the `.curorrules` and `README.md` that with tons more
-> exposition.
-Before I even feed this article to Claude, I feed it a bunch of
+But before I even feed it this article, I feed it my thoughts
-> related code that I want in context.
+> leading up to the plugin system and the `cursorrules.txt` and `README.md` that
+> go with this project.
+It establishes context before the challenge is issued.

 &lt;think&gt;
 I'm looking at code and documentation for a project called "Pipulate", which appears to be a local-first, single-tenant web application framework built with FastHTML, MiniDataAPI, and local LLM integration via Ollama.